StevenBlack/vocab/million-dollar-words.md

 ### cozen
 To defraud or trick.
-Usually less serious than down- right fraud.
+Usually less serious than downright fraud.
 Scalpers cozen their clients by charging outrageous rates for last-minute tickets.
 Rhymes with dozen: CUZ-/N.

 ### craven
-Very cowardly, with a connotation of moral disap- proval.
+Very cowardly, with a connotation of moral disapproval.
 A craven liar doesn't have the courage to admit the truth about something.
 Pronounced CRAY-VEN.

 ### crepuscular